-Discover is open to high-school students from any country who are expecting to graduate from high school (and therefore be eligible to enter university) in any year between 2020 and 2023 (2024 for bilingual high schools).
+Discover is open to high-school students from any country who will graduate from high school (and therefore be eligible to enter university) in any year between 2020 and 2023 (2024 for bilingual high schools).

 It is important that your English skills allow you to actively participate in courses, workshops and other activities.
 English skills equivalent to B2 (e.g. FCE) or above are appropriate (no certificates required).
 In other words, if you are able to watch TED talks without subtitles and then discuss them with your friends in English, you will be fine.

 We understand that people in different countries, and different people within each country, have very different ability to pay the participation fee.
-We, therefore, expect to offer partial scholarships to up to 80% of participants.
-You can apply for the scholarship in your application based on the financial circumstances in your family.
-Applying for scholarship will not in any way influence your overall chance of being admitted.
+You can apply for the scholarship in your application based on the financial circumstances of your family.
+Applying for a scholarship will not in any way influence your overall chance of being admitted.

 How to apply

-Apply by filling in the application accessed through the link in the menu.
+Apply by filling in the application here.
 The applications will close when the capacity of the international session is filled.
-Applications submitted in each month will be evaluated together, and we will inform you around the 15th day of the following month (if you submit your application by 28th February, you will hear from us around 15th March) whether you have been admitted, you have been placed on a waiting list or your application has not been successful.
-Unsuccessful candidates candidates will be given the chance to revise their essays and reapply in the next application round.
+Applications submitted in each month will be evaluated together, and we will inform you around the 15th day of the following month (if you submit your application by the 29th of February, you will hear from us around the 15th of March) whether you have been admitted, you have been placed on a waiting list or your application has not been successful.
+If not admitted, candidates will be given the chance to revise their essays and reapply in the next application round.

-- For Early Birds: 1 March to 31 March 2018 (you will receive your acceptance decision by 15 April)
+- For Early Birds: 20 January to 31 January 2020 (you will receive the decision by 15 February)

-- For Strategists: 1 April to 30 April 2018 (you will receive your acceptance decision by 15 May)
+- For Strategists: 1 February to 29 February 2020 (you will receive the decision by 15 March)

-- For Latecomers: 1 June to 17 June 2018 (you will receive your acceptance decision by 30 June)
+- For Procrastinators: 1 April to 30 April 2020 (you will receive the decision by 15 May)